cannable/tclmpc/README.md

 Lists objects by passed tag criteria.
 The contents of args are passed, verbatim. to the message sent to MPD.

+#### mpd db update {args}

+Scan for modified files and update the DB.
+Scope of the scan is controlled by
+args: if nothing is passed, everything is scanned.
+Pass a file or directory to scan a fragment of the library.

 ### Outputs

 Common variables: